riflowth/eatmod/README.md

 knex seed:run
 ```

-4. Once the installation completes, now you can view our web application or contribute to our application.
+4. Once the installation completes, now you can view our web application on (localhost:3000) or contribute to our application.

 Feel free to send us the **[pull request](https://github.com/CPE34-A2/EatMod/pulls)** or if you have found out something works malfunction, we would appreciate it if you could let me know by sending us the **[issue ticket](https://github.com/CPE34-A2/EatMod/issues)**.